3rd August 2017

 Finland’s fantastic forests are home to around 1,500 brown bears, and if you’re travelling between April and September, there are several excursions you can go on to see them.
 The best place to spot these furry creatures is the Finnish-Russian Border, a wonderful wilderness of dense forest and wildlife.

 Explore.co.uk can provide you with a 4-day bear watching tour, if you’re just looking for a short break.
-From just £499 without flights, or £765 including flights, you can head to the Wild Brown Bear Centre just next to the border for a bear-watching experience you’ll never forget.
+You can head to the Wild Brown Bear Centre just next to the border for a bear-watching experience you’ll never forget.

 When you think of the Bahamas, your mind may wander into a world full of white sandy beaches, sparkling blue waters and coconut trees swaying in the breeze.
 What you don’t usually think of is pigs.
 Usually found on a farm in the UK, this cute animal can also be found thousands of miles away in the tropical paradise that is the Bahamas.